Corona Regional Medical Center

-Corona Regional Medical Center is a for-profit hospital in Corona, California that is owned and operated by Universal Health Services.
+Corona Regional Medical Center is a hospital in Corona, California that is owned and operated by Universal Health Services.
 The hospital is a 238-bed community hospital network comprising a 160-bed acute care hospital and a 78-bed rehabilitation campus.
 It is certified by The Joint Commission, employs more than 1,000 trained healthcare workers, and has a medical staff of approximately 300 physicians representing more than 40 specialties.

 History

 Beginning as the Corona Community Hospital in 1933, the hospital has changed and expanded to meet the needs of the rapidly growing communities of Corona, Norco and Eastvale.
 In 1992, Corona Community Hospital merged with Circle City Medical Center, and the resulting entity became Corona Regional Medical Center.
 In 2004, CRMC became one of the hospitals owned and operated by a subsidiary of Universal Health Services, Inc.